12.1 C

 Conclusion

-If this romantic Romeo and Juliet movie were marketed in the same way, I probably wouldn’t have made this big of a disappointing Cons list.
-If it was all about “passing the torch” to the next generation, then it should’ve been clear who the main stars are and who are just guiding them towards the goal from the posters and the promotional material.
+If they marketed this romantic Romeo and Juliet movie the same way, I wouldn’t have made such a long Cons list.
+If the goal was to “pass the torch” to the next generation, the posters and promotional material should have made the main stars clear.